EmuDeck/emudeck.github.io/docs/emulators/steamos/pcsx2.md

 #### How to Roll Back PCSX2

-1. Download the version of the emulator you would like to use from PCSX2's GitHub: [https://pcsx2.net/downloads/#nightly-anchor](https://pcsx2.net/downloads/#nightly-anchor)
+1. Download the version of the emulator you would like to use from PCSX2's website: [https://pcsx2.net/downloads/#nightly-anchor](https://pcsx2.net/downloads/#nightly-anchor) or GitHub: [https://github.com/PCSX2/pcsx2/releases](https://github.com/PCSX2/pcsx2/releases)
 2. Move the downloaded emulator from Step 1 to `/home/deck/Applications`
 3. (Optional) Rename or delete the original emulator file
 4. Right click the newly downloaded emulator, click `Properties`, click `Permissions`, check `Is executable`